 A solventless extract is any type of cannabis concentrate product produced using heat, pressure, ice, or water to mechanically separate trichomes from biomass.
 The collected trichomes, which are densely packed with cannabinoids and terpenes, can then be used to produce concentrates or extracts.

-Solventless extraction methods in the modern sense are relatively new, but the concept behind it dates back to ancient civilizations.
+Solventless extraction methods in the modern sense (as in, with mechanized extraction equipment) are relatively new, but the concept behind them dates back to ancient civilizations.
 The earliest forms of hash can be traced back to Persia and Central Asia, made by simply rubbing cannabis flower to gather trichomes and resin and press it into a brick.
 Later down the line, the development of sieves allowed manufacturers to more effectively separate trichomes from the plant and produce even purer versions of hash.

-Today, manufacturers are able to take these principles of mechanical separation to a new level by using modern extraction technologies and processes.
-This allows them to not only produce highly potent varieties of hash, but also turn them into solventless extracts like rosin.
+Today, manufacturers use modern extraction technologies and processes to take these principles of mechanical separation to a new level.
+Present-day cannabis extraction processes allow manufacturers to produce highly potent varieties of hash and turn them into solventless extracts like rosin.

 What is the difference between solvent-based and solventless extraction?

-Solvent-based extraction relies on the use of a solvent like the hydrocarbons butane and propane or the alcohol ethanol to separate cannabinoids and terpenes from the plant material.
+Solvent-based extraction relies on the use of a solvent, like the hydrocarbons butane and propane or the alcohol ethanol, to separate cannabinoids and terpenes from the plant material.
 Solventless processes do not require the use of solvents at all.
-In most cases, means of mechanical separation, heat, and pressure are used to produce extracts.
+In most cases, means of mechanical separation, heat, and pressure are used to produce extracts from plant matter.

 The key difference in the final product is that solventless extracts will contain no residual solvents at all.
 Solvent-based extracts are generally purged and refined to remove lingering solvents, which can result in an unpleasant aftertaste.
+Any consumer from a newcomer to a devoted cannabis connoisseur may sense this taste and be less likely to consume the product again.
 In the most egregious cases, trace amounts of solvent may be detected on a lab test and make these concentrates ineligible for sale at a dispensary.

 Is solventless extraction better?